Lutry: Prehistory

-In 1835 and again in 1894, neolithic graves were discovered in Châtelard.
+In 1835 and again in 1894, Neolithic graves were discovered in Châtelard.
 The graves contained a total of some thirty stone box graves of the so-called Chamblandes type.
 They contained three ax blades of worked flint, as well as parts of a shell necklace.
 In 1895, several graves of the same type were discovered in Montagny.
 They contained important new items such as antler shafts made for axes, a polished stone ax and stone spindle whorls.
-While these type of items were often found in the remains of littoral neolithic settlements, they are rarely found in graves, which made the discovery at Montagny especially significant.
+While these types of items were often found in the remains of littoral Neolithic settlements, they are rarely found in graves, which made the discovery at Montagny especially significant.
 However, in 1927, archaeologists incorrectly assumed that these findings were assigned to the tombs in error.
 Without further evidence, they wrote that there was an undiscovered littoral settlement below Montagny.

 In August 1984, during the construction of the underground car park in La Possession, an arrangement of 24 standing stones (menhir) were discovered.
 18 of the stones were re-erected next to it in the original formation.
 The thirteen large standing stones (2–4 m high) were arranged in a line, while the eleven subsequent smaller stones (from 0.3 to 0.8 m high) described a curve to the south.
-The standing stones are traditionally assigned to the beginning of the middle neolithic period.
+The standing stones are traditionally assigned to the beginning of the middle Neolithic period.
 However local pottery indicates a later date, to the late Neolithic or early Bronze Age.
 Menhir No. 14 is a figurative stele, in which geometric ornamentation (x-shaped lines, balanced circles, zigzag line) were carved.
 Similar symbols can also be found on standing stones in southern France, but their meaning is unknown.

 At various places in the municipality, including Curtinaux, Le Châtelard, Savuit and Gantennaz, there are traces of Roman era settlements.
 These include bricks, walls, parts of buildings and ornaments and the remains of an aqueduct.